 - Distribute patches based on collection (not entire site at one time).

-- Ensure that the solution can QChain patches if there is more then one patch sent at a time to
+- Ensure that the solution can QChain patches if there is more then one patch sent at a time to clients.

 - Test your patch management solution before having to deploy a critical patch (do the drill).

-- Implement a change control methodology to ensure patches can be escalated for deployment to
+- Implement a change control methodology to ensure patches can be escalated for deployment to clients.

 - Test patches in a lab before deploying them to clients.

-- Document steps and procedures of your patch management solution for the administration, testing
+- Document steps and procedures of your patch management solution for the administration, testing and deployment.

 - Determine if the solution has robust reporting capabilities of the deployment and execution (success and failures) of patches.